Skip links

 Get ready for a life-changing summer!

-Explore the vast instrumental repertoire with world-class teaching artists and focus on collaborative artistry and technique – covering a wide range of literature from sonatas and orchestral reductions to show pieces.
+8 collaborative piano fellows explore the vast instrumental repertoire with world-class teaching artists and focus on collaborative artistry and technique – covering a wide range of literature from sonatas and orchestral reductions to show pieces

 Music Academy of the West is an All-Steinway Institution.